Dina-elnagar/Safely_DB/README.md

 # Safely_DB
-Database for out Application safely
+Database for our Application safely